-Darwin is the oldest and largest of Cambridge’s graduate colleges, with nearly 700 current members from 80 countries.
+Darwin is the oldest and largest of Cambridge’s graduate colleges, with over 700 current members from 80 countries.
 We were also the first college to admit both men and women as students and fellows.
-Informal, inclusive and inter-disciplinary – our 2017/18 intake are 51% scientists and 49% arts and humanities graduates – Darwin is a wonderful place to further your studies.
+Informal, inclusive and inter-disciplinary – our 2019/20 intake are 48% scientists and 52% arts and humanities graduates – Darwin is a wonderful place to further your studies.
 Situated centrally, close to most University Departments and Faculties, our award-winning Study Centre and peaceful gardens overlook the River Cam.
 We also boast the finest college bar in Cambridge!

 Dr Duncan Needham

 An offer of a College place will be emailed out to all successful applicants, together with other information.
 If you have any queries relating to your College offer please contact the Deanery Office as soon as possible: email@example.com Any query relating specifically to your admission to the University must be made directly to the Graduate Admissions Office: http://www.graduate.study.cam.ac.uk/contact-form

 This lets us know that, circumstances permitting, you intend to take up your place, and should be returned as soon as possible.
 If, at a later stage, you are unable to take up your place then please email to let us know: firstname.lastname@example.org.
 Likewise, you will also need to withdraw via your self-service page or by emailing the Graduate Admissions Office directly: http://www.graduate.study.cam.ac.uk/contact-form

 Applications need to be made via the StarRez portal and a link to this can be found in your offer letter.
 Please ensure you do this as soon as an offer is made.
 The allocation of rooms will take place at the beginning of August and you will be notified by email.

 Room keys will be available for collection from the STUDENT SUPPORT DESK in the Old Library..
 Please remember to return a signed copy of your licence..